Diesel (musician): 1966–1986: Early years and Innocent Bystanders

-During his school days at Scarborough Senior High School, he joined a newly formed band by Duncan Andrews named "Dark Spot".
+During his school days at Scarborough, he joined a newly formed band by Duncan Andrews named "Dark Spot".
 The band was Diesel's first.
-Whilst the band was without a vocalist for some time, Andrews was on bass, with Bill Advic on electric rhythm guitar and Diesel on lead guitar.
-Each band member tried out for the vocalist spot but it was thought that no one could sing well enough.
-In 1981 Dark Spot entered the battle of the band competition in Fremantle with an original song penned by Duncan Andrews with Andrews on vocals and bass.
-It was well regarded that Diesel's lead guitar talents stole the show and won first prize for the band.
+Andrews was on bass, with Bill Advic on electric rhythm guitar and Diesel on lead guitar.
+While the band was without a vocalist for some time, each tried out for the vocalist spot but it was thought that no one could sing well enough.
+In 1981, Dark Spot entered the battle of the band competition in Fremantle with an original song penned by Andrews with Andrews on vocals and bass.
+The band took home first place, largely due to the combination of Andrews' vocals and Diesel's guitar work.

 In his mid-teens, Diesel (as Mark Lizotte) performed with The Kind and Close Action.
 The Kind had Diesel with Denise DeMarchi, Suze DeMarchi, Dean Denton, Gary Dunn, John 'Yak' Sherrit and Boyd Wilson.
 Close Action included Diesel on guitar, Bernie Bremond on saxophone, John Heussenstamm on guitar and Sherrit on drums.
-In 1983 he joined Innocent Bystanders, a Perth pub rock band, and they released a single, "Lebanon" in 1984 with the line-up of Diesel, John "Tatt" Dalzell on bass guitar, Brett Keyser on vocals, Cliff Kinneen on keyboards and Sherrit on drums.
+In 1983, he joined Innocent Bystanders, a Perth pub rock band, and they released a single, "Lebanon", in 1984, with the line-up of Diesel, John "Tatt" Dalzell on bass guitar, Brett Keyser on vocals, Cliff Kinneen on keyboards and Sherrit on drums.
 Innocent Bystanders travelled to Sydney to record their second single, "Dangerous", released in July 1986.
 They had attracted the attention of hard rockers, The Angels, and went on to record another single and an album, Don't Go Looking Back, which was released later in 1986, however, Diesel had already left the band.